Skip to main content

 Animators: Jeanett Bolther & Stefania Pesavento

-Title: Automation-ready Physical Internet Logistics: Digital Twins, Trusted Data Sharing and Interoperable Operations
+Practical & Innovation Contributions: Automation-ready Physical Internet Logistics: Digital Twins, Trusted Data Sharing and Interoperable Operations (Room 404)

 Moderator: Giuseppe Luppino